shubham4653/thequest/README.md

 This project is open-source and available under the MIT License.

 ##👨‍💻 Author
-Shubham Awari , Ananti , Prasanjeet
+Shubham Awari , Ananti , Prasenjit Choudhury

 Made with 🔥 and curiosity for the adventurous mind.